 Website Arizona State Library, Archives and Public Records

-Connect Arizona Digital Navigators provide remote one-on-one tech help to Arizonans via phone, text, email and video chat.
-Navigators serve as technology tutors, troubleshooters and researchers – providing quality and friendly help to ensure all Arizona communities thrive online.
-The Connect Arizona project is supported by the Arizona State Library, Archives and Public Records, a division of the Secretary of State, with federal funds from the Institute of Museum and Library Services.
+The Arizona State Library, Archives and Public Records is recruiting Connect Arizona Digital Navigators to provide remote one-on-one tech help to Arizonans via phone, text, email and video chat.
+Navigators serve as technology tutors, troubleshooters, and researchers – providing quality and friendly help to ensure all Arizona communities thrive online.
+For more information about Connect Arizona, please see: https://connect-arizona.com/(link is external)

 Receive, return or initiate phone, text message, email or video chat contact with callers seeking technology assistance.